How to import solid fuel wood, such as logs and kindling, into England or Scotland.

 Enter the quantity in tonnes as accurately as is feasible.

 Country where the material is imported from

 Enter the country from where the solid fuel wood was last moved.
 (Note that this is not necessarily the country where the firewood was grown.)

 Country where the material was grown

 Enter the country where the wood was originally grown and harvested.

 Enter details of the phytosanitary (plant health) treatments, if any, which might have been applied to the solid fuel wood or associated wood packaging material if present, before export, such as treatments undertaken to comply with ISPM15 requirements for third-country and certain EU country imports).
-Examples include bark freedom, heat treatment and kiln drying.
+Examples include bark free, heat treatment and kiln drying.